egblotta/LizardStock/README.md

 # LizardStock
-Android App using Firebase with MVP Pattern
+Stock Android App using Firebase and MVP Pattern code in JAVA & Kotlin.
+Libraries implemented: Glide, Firebase, Zoomage and ButterKnife.
+Patterns used: MVP and Controller.